Herbert Huncke: Quotes on Huncke

 Jack Kerouac described Huncke in his "Now it's Jazz" reading from Desolation Angels, chapter 77:

 Huck, whom you'll see on Times Square, somnolent and alert, sad, sweet, dark, holy.
 Just out of jail.
 Martyred.
 Tortured by sidewalks, starved for sex and companionship, open to anything, ready to introduce a new world with a shrug.

 John Clellon Holmes described Albert Ancke, his representation of Huncke in Go in Chapter 14 of part 2:

 A sallow, wrinkled little hustler, hatless and occupying a crumpled sport shirt as though crouched in it to hide his withered body.

 Admired by David Wojnarowicz in his personal diaries, In the Shadow of the American Dream, where their meetings/dates are documented.

 Frank McCourt mentions knowing Huncke in Chapter 16 of Teacher Man:

 Alcohol is not his habit but he'll kindly allow you to buy him a drink at Montero's.
 His voice is deep, gentle and musical.
 He never forgets his manners and you'd rarely think of him as Huncke the Junkie.
 He respects law and obeys none of it.

 Huncke in film

-Huncke was featured in several documentaries about the Beat generation, including Janet Forman's "The Beat Generation: An American Dream," Richard Lerner and Lewis MacAdams' "What Happened to Kerouac?", John Antonelli's "Kerouac, the Movie", and Howard Brookner's documentary about William Burroughs, Burroughs: the Movie.
-He also starred in his only acting role in "The Burning Ghat" by James Rasin and Jerome Poynton.
+Huncke was featured in several documentaries about the Beat generation, including Janet Forman's The Beat Generation: An American Dream (1986), Richard Lerner and Lewis MacAdams' Jack Kerouac: What Happened to Kerouac?
+(1986), John Antonelli's Kerouac, the Movie (1984), and Howard Brookner's documentary about William Burroughs, Burroughs (1983).
+He also starred in his only acting role in The Burning Ghat (1990), a short film by James Rasin and Jerome Poynton who later became Huncke's literary executor upon his death in 1996.